openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_MxNet.md

 * Basic information about how the Model Optimizer works with MXNet\* models
 * Which MXNet models are supported
-* How to convert a trained MXNet model using the Model Optimizer with both framework-agnostic and MXNet-specific command-line options
+* How to convert a trained MXNet model by using the Model Optimizer with both framework-agnostic and MXNet-specific command-line options.

 ## See Also
 [Model Conversion Tutorials](Convert_Model_Tutorials.md)